wendychen/react-questions/ans-react-question.md

 ```

 Q: How to fix it to make it work on the 1st list?
-A: Instead of using `.container .shop-list .item`, we need to use `.container .shop-list ol.item` to make it work on the 1st list.
+A: Instead of using `.container .shop-list .item`, we need to use `.container ol.shop-list .item` to make it work on the 1st list.

 ## 3.